Home » Cuisines » Traditional Chinese Food » Twice Cooked Pork {Hui Guo Rou 回锅肉}

 How to make Twice Cooked Pork from scratch?

-The first thing first is to blanch the pork belly
+The first thing first is to boil/blanch the pork belly

-If you are getting the pork belly slab or a long strip, you first blanch the pork belly and then cut them into bite-size slices.
-The blanched and firmed-up pork belly makes it easier to cut and slice.
+If you are getting the pork belly slab or a long strip, you first boil the pork belly with low heat until fully cooked and then cut them into bite-size slices.
+The boiled and firmed-up pork belly makes it easier to cut into slices.

 If you happen to get the presliced pork belly, just cut them into bite sizes first before I blanch.